Shortcut for Redo in Excel

 - To perform REDO, one must have performed UNDO action, so without undoing an action, we cannot perform the REDO option.

-- Using QAT icons we can actually go back or go forward to the specific set of actions.
+- Using QAT icons, we can actually go back or go forward to a specific set of actions.

 This has been a guide to Redo Shortcut in Excel.
 Here we discuss how to use undo and redo commands along with step by step examples and explanation.
 You can learn more about excel from the following articles –